The 14 Best Breweries in Denver

 Adolph Coors, founder of Coors Brewery in Golden, Colorado, established one of the state's first breweries — but as Prohibition took over the nation, Colorado's beer scene quickly dried up, according to Visit Denver.
 Of course, other craft brew cities can tell a similar story.

 Methodology: We decided to take a sampling of some of the best and most-recommended breweries from a number of expert and user-rated sites, including RateBeer, TripAdvisor, Beer Connoisseur, and Beervana.
 We also took into account breweries that have been featured in other publications and local beer forums.
-While the breweries listed below are not necessarily ranked, each one has a special feature, whether it’s an attached restaurant, awards, honors, tours and tastings, an interesting space, a unique method of brewing, or is famous for having a specialty.
-All breweries are established or headquartered in Denver and the Denver metropolitan area, therefore some beloved spots, like Left Hand Brewing in Longmont and New Belgium Brewing in Fort Collins could not be included since these places are either part of other metropolitan areas or generally not considered Denver suburbs.
+While the breweries listed below are not necessarily ranked, each one has a special feature, whether it's an attached restaurant, awards, honors, tours and tastings, an interesting space, a unique method of brewing, or is famous for having a specialty.
+All breweries are established or headquartered in Denver and the Denver metropolitan area, therefore some beloved spots, like Left Hand Brewing Company in Longmont and New Belgium Brewing Company in Fort Collins could not be included since these places are either part of other metropolitan areas or generally not considered Denver suburbs.
 Here are 14 of the best breweries in Denver.

 Wynkoop Brewing Company

 Wynkoop is the brewery that kicked off the craft scene in Denver.
-It was first established in 1988 by four beer lovers, including Colorado’s current governor (former mayor of Denver) John Hickenlooper.
-Though it has humble beginnings as a homey brewpub in LoDo, it’s now a Denver institution that’s not afraid to experiment with flavors including gummy bears, green chiles, and Rocky Mountain oysters (yes, you read that right).
+It was first established in 1988 by four beer lovers, including Colorado's former governor and mayor John Hickenlooper.
+Though it has humble beginnings as a homey brewpub in LoDo, it's now a Denver institution that's not afraid to experiment with flavors including gummy bears, green chiles, and Rocky Mountain oysters (yes, you read that right).

 Blue Moon Brewing Company

-You don’t have to think too hard to realize that this brewery is one of the best.
-Known by its signature brain-like hop leaf logo, Cerebral Brewing is a “scientific” approach to beer.
+You don't have to think too hard to realize that this brewery is one of the best.
+Known by its signature brain-like hop leaf logo, Cerebral Brewing is a "scientific" approach to beer.
 The company was started by a former doctor of physical therapy who sought out brewing as a hobby — at first, anyway.
-Now, the company creates tons of dynamic concoctions like a sangria beer, a barrel-aged saison, and an array of IPAs and sours.
+Now, the company creates tons of dynamic concoctions like a fruited sour beer, an imperial coffee stout, and an array of IPAs and sours.

 Call To Arms Brewing Company